 - i.
 The affordable unit(s) shall be designated on the building plans prior to the issuance of the first construction permit by the Department of Building Inspection ("DBI").
 The affordable unit(s) shall (1) be constructed, completed, ready for occupancy and marketed no later than the market rate units, and (2) be evenly distributed throughout the building; and (3) be of comparable overall quality, construction and exterior appearance as the market rate units in the principal project.
 The interior features in affordable units should be generally the same as those of the market units in the principal project, but need not be the same make, model or type of such item as long they are of good and new quality and are consistent with then-current standards for new housing.
 Other specific standards for on-site units are outlined in the Procedures Manual. - ii.
 If the units in the building are offered for rent, the affordable unit(s) shall be rented to qualifying households, such as defined in the Planning Code and Procedures Manual.
 The initial and subsequent rent level of such units shall be calculated according to the Procedures Manual.
 Limitations on (i) occupancy; (ii) lease changes; (iii) subleasing, and; are set forth in the Inclusionary Affordable Housing Program and the Procedures Manual. - iii.
 The Project Sponsor is responsible for following the marketing, reporting, and monitoring requirements and procedures as set forth in the Procedures Manual.
 MOHCD shall be responsible for overseeing and monitoring the marketing of affordable units.
 The Project Sponsor must contact MOHCD at least six months prior to the beginning of marketing for any unit in the building. - iv.
 Required parking spaces shall be made available to initial buyers or renters of affordable units according to the Procedures Manual. - v.
-Prior to the issuance of the first construction permit by DBI for the Project, the vi.
+Prior to the issuance of the first construction permit by DBI for the Project, the Project Sponsor shall record a Notice of Special Restriction on the property that

+- contains these conditions of approval and a reduced set of plans that identify the affordable units satisfying the requirements of this approval.
+The Project Sponsor shall promptly provide a copy of the recorded Notice of Special Restriction to the Department and to MOHCD or its successor. - vi.
 If the Project Sponsor fails to comply with the Inclusionary Affordable Housing Program requirement, the Director of DBI shall deny any and all site or building permits or certificates of occupancy for the development project until the Planning Department notifies the Director of compliance.
 A Project Sponsor's failure to comply with the requirements of Planning Code Section 415 et seq. shall constitute cause for the City to record a lien against the development project and to pursue any and all available remedies at law, Including penalties and interest, if applicable.